xadhoom/mod_bcg729/README.md

 You can get a licensed, faster and supported G.729 codec by purchasing licenses directly from FreeSWITCH guys http://www.freeswitch.org/node/235 .
-This will have the side effect to support the FreeSWICTH project ;)
+This will have the side effect to support the FreeSWITCH project ;)

 Installation
 ============